florenciacomuzzi/k8s-environment-terraform/README.md

 ## CICD
 CICD runs in GitHub Actions.
 A unique service account is used by the pipeline to authenticate with GCP.
 A service account credentials file is used however Workload Identity Federation is preferred for authentication.
-This is a potential area of improvement for this project.
+This is a potential area for improvement.

 The actual Terraform state is stored in a Cloud Storage bucket.